ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 ### Producing GIFs

-- Use https://www.screentogif.com/screenshots for creating GIFs similar to the ones below.
+* Use https://www.screentogif.com/screenshots for creating GIFs similar to the ones below.
-- Any part of the screen can be put into the frame that records the GIF.
+* Any part of the screen can be put into the frame that records the GIF.
-- There's also a convenient way to post-process and edit the recorded GIFs.
+* There's also a convenient way to post-process and edit the recorded GIFs.
-- Size of GIF (individual images) can also be resized to fit the Documentation popup. **Ideally less than 800px**.
+* Size of GIF (individual images) can also be resized to fit the Documentation popup.
+Ideally less than **800px**.
+  * Resize with the option **Fant (Higher Quality)**
+  * While saving, check **Use global color table** option, and leave **Encoder** to **default** with Sampling set to **1 (Best)** for producing relatively high quality GIFs.
-- It should be made sure to crop out the extra cursor movements at the start or end of the recordings.
+* It should also be made sure to crop out the extra cursor movements at the start or end of the recordings.

 |![shift_pt_node.gif](screenshots%2Fprocess_discovery%2Fshift_pt_node.gif)|
 -